YCyuchen/nanodegreeP2/task_explanation/Task3.md

 ![-w331](media/15668328150810/15668341531803.jpg)
 </center>
 Time complexity for is $O(nlog(n))$
-Space complexity is O(1) ,cost by the merge list.
+Space complexity is O(N) ,N is the number in input list, cost by the merge list.